hiulit/cross-compile-godot-raspberry-pi/README.md

 - `--help`: Prints the help message.
 - `--version`: Prints the script version.
-- `--get-tags`: Prints the Godot tags from GitHub available to be compiled.
+- `--get-tags`: Prints the Godot tags from GitHub available to compile.
 - `--get-jobs`: Prints the number of available jobs/CPUs.
 - `--download [file] [path]`: Downloads the Godot source files or the Godot toolchain.
   - File: `godot-source-files` or `godot-toolchain`.